Arts & Culture

 Gallery 4 is an extension of Art Intersection, but with a different mission.
 Exhibitions and programs in Gallery 4 invite the viewer to engage in personal reflection and conversation regarding social, environmental, and cultural topics.
 Artists presenting work in Gallery 4 intend to provoke thinking and stimulate dialogue for the exchange of ideas as well as community engagement.

-Gilbert Art Walk is a bi-weekly art gathering that takes place on Saturdays from 9 a.m. to 1 p.m. from October – March.
+Gilbert Art Walk is an art gathering that takes place on select Saturdays from 9 a.m. to 1 p.m. from October – April.
 Offering an array of artistic styles for exhibition and sale, this casual and eclectic event offers locals and tourists an opportunity to discover emerging and well-known artists alike.

-Art Walk is held at Water Tower Park, located at the intersections of W. Page Avenue and N. Ash Street in Gilbert.
+Art Walk is held at Water Tower Plaza, located at the intersections of W. Page Avenue and N. Ash Street in Gilbert.

 Gilbert is home to a powerful 9/11 Memorial that pays tribute to the lives lost during the worst act of terrorism on American soil.
 The memorial features an 8-foot steel girder beam that once held up the North Tower of the World Trade Center.
 Four granite walls feature the names of those lost in the attacks.
 The memorial rests on a pentagon shape and is surrounded by bricks, some of which have messages from donors and can be found at the Municipal buildings at 50 E. Civic Center Drive.